 What do a fast-growing salmon and two hornless calves have in common?

-In recent days they’ve ushered in a new era of food production and reframed the genetic engineering debate.
+In recent days they’ve ushered in a new era of food production and reframed the animal biotechnology debate.

 It began when the U.S. Food and Drug Administration approved the first GE animal, a fast-growing salmon, for human consumption.
 Then Recombinetics, in collaboration with researchers at the University of California-Davis, unveiled two healthy dairy calves that were born without horns, thanks to a new gene-editing process.